 For the income year in which you allocate a low-cost asset to the pool you work out its decline in value at a rate of 18.75% or half the pool rate.
-Halving the rate recognises that assets

-1 Portable electronic devices include laptops, portable printers, personal digital assistants, calculators, mobile phones and portable GPS navigation receivers. may be allocated to the pool throughout the income year.
+Halving the rate recognises that assets may be allocated to the pool throughout the income year.
 This eliminates the need to make separate calculations for each asset based on the date it was allocated to the pool.